rapka/polemics-md/billionaire-burner.md

 Camp 747 received [strong negative reactions online](https://www.reddit.com/r/BurningMan/comments/9czslw/im_pretty_sure_the_big_imagination_747_airplane/), with burners likening the experience to that of an exclusive night club.
 Despite this, Mashable [reported](https://mashable.com/article/747-burning-man) that the camp had the "full confidence of the Burning Man organization".
 The 747 would return again for 2019 and the organizers stated they wanted the plane to be an "evolving fixture at Burning Man".

 In light of the flooding, I can't help but wonder what would've happened if Camp 747 had been present in 2023.
 I can't imagine moving something as heavy as an airplane through the thick mud would've been possible at all until the playa is mostly done drying out.
-Transporting the jet in 2018 required a police escort and it [took longer than expected](https://www.sfgate.com/travel/burningman/article/Burning-Man-747-plane-Big-Imagination-left-behind-13236266.php) for the plane to be comepletely gone from the Black Rock Desert.
+Transporting the jet in 2018 required a police escort and it [took longer than expected](https://www.sfgate.com/travel/burningman/article/Burning-Man-747-plane-Big-Imagination-left-behind-13236266.php) for the plane to be completely gone from the Black Rock Desert.
 In 2023, law enforcement's most notable contribution to Burning Man involved [ramming through climate prostestors](https://www.theguardian.com/culture/2023/aug/28/burning-man-protest-climate-change-environment).
 Ironically, one of the practices these activists were protesting was the presence private jets at Burning Man.

 ![Camp 747 in 2017](images/billionaire-burner/747.jpg)
 *(Camp 747's eponymous jet in transit.
 Photo credit: Big Imagination's [Instagram](https://www.instagram.com/p/Bmz7CoOBlJ-/))*

 Big Imagination spent multiple years trying to raise enough fund to make Camp 747 possible before its debut in 2018.
-Mashable's reporting revealed that some of these funders were in fact wealthy tech executives.
+Mashable's reporting revealed that some of these funders were actually wealthy tech executives.

 > There was a good deal of buy-in to help bring the whole thing, however.
 Feldman says he received hundreds of donations averaging around $1,000 apiece.
 There were a "handful of five figure donations," he adds, but "most were under $10k."
 (Reported backers include Joe Gebbia, co-founder of Airbnb, Singapore VC Jonathan Teo, Guy Laliberte, CEO of Cirque du Soleil, plus Tesla and SpaceX board members.)